Medicinal Inorganic Chemistry

 In fact, today, organometal and coordination compounds can be developed in a way totally in line with standard procedures of medicinal chemistry, and offer access to a significantly expanded chemical space due to a wide range of coordination geometries, facile variation of the coligand sphere, and tunable ligand exchange kinetics.

-In addition to a traditional focus on anticancer agents, in recent years, more and more research has also been directed at the development of novel metal-based antimicrobial agents, due to the urgent need to overcome antibiotics resistance to common agents and the threat of neglected tropical diseases (NTDs).
+In addition to a traditional focus on anticancer agents, in recent years, more and more research has also been directed at the development of novel metal-based antimicrobial and antiviral agents, due to the urgent need to overcome antibiotics resistance to common agents and the threat of neglected tropical diseases (NTDs) as well as targeting of emerging viral infections.

 Antimicrobial activity of (organo)metal complexes